sdiehl/write-you-a-haskell/basics.md

 A value of type IO a is a computation which, when performed, does some I/O before returning a value of type ``a``.
-The notable feature of Haskell is that IO is still pure, a ``IO a`` is simply a value which stands for a computation which when performed would perform IO and there is no way to peek into it's contents without running it.
+The notable feature of Haskell is that IO is still pure, a ``IO a`` is simply a value which stands for a computation which when performed would perform IO and there is no way to peek into its contents without running it.

 For instance the following function does not print the numbers 1 to 5 to the screen, it instead builds a list